Estate Planning

 (Services do not include evaluating Client’s estate for or providing any estate planning recommendations or services.)

-Individual: $750 + notary fee
+Individual: $875 + notary fee

-Married Couple: $1,000 + notary fee (All of the above documents will be prepared for each person.)
+Married Couple: $1,225 + notary fee (All of the above documents will be prepared for each person.)

-Add On: Preparation of Transfer on Death Deed to avoid probate for primary residence ($150)
+Add On: Preparation of Transfer on Death Deed to avoid probate for primary residence ($200)

-Wills (with Estate Planning Services)
+Wills (with Limited Estate Planning Services to Avoid Probate)

 - Preparation of draft estate planning documents for Client to review